 Knowing the grammar and context of this verse is crucial.
 The Greek word for equal, “ison” means being “equal, equivalent, same” like “in number, size, quality or characteristics” (Louw and Nida).
 It also means “nature, rank, authority which belong to God” (Thayer) and means “similarly” (Bauer, Danker and Arndlt).
-Thus, when Jesus said “My Father works and I work” (v 17), the Jews knew what He meant.
+So, when Jesus said “My Father works and I work” (v.
+17), the Jews knew what He meant.

 The Watchtower dismisses this verse by claiming it was a mistaken idea of the unbelieving Jews.
 This is false.
-The inspired Apostle John clarified this verse based on 1st century Jewish understanding.
+Apostle John clarified this verse based on 1st century Jewish understanding.
 If the Jews were wrong here, he would have corrected their idea as he did in John 2:21.

-Under the Law, it was not blasphemy to be guilty of rebellion (or haughtiness), rather to worship another god or insult God (see Neh 9:18, Is.
-37:6), and the penalty was death by stoning (Lev 24:16).
+Under the Law, it wasn’t blasphemy to be guilty of rebellion (or haughtiness), rather it was to worship another god or insult God (see Neh.
+9:18, Isa.
+37:6), and the penalty was death by stoning (Lev.
+24:16).
 They wanted to stone Jesus because they understood He was claiming deity at that point.

-Pg 24: “Jesus defended himself against this false charge in the very next verse (19):…’the Son can do nothing by himself; he can only do what he sees the Father doing.’ – JB.
+Pg.
+24 says: “Jesus defended himself against this false charge in the very next verse (19):…’the Son can do nothing by himself; he can only do what he sees the Father doing.’ – JB.
 By this, Jesus showed the Jews that he was not equal to God and therefore could not act on his own initiative.”

 Jesus is the object of faith (6:40); He is the object of prayer (14:13-14) and He has power to answer prayer (14:13).
 These are all divine prerogatives showing that Jesus is equal with God (Paul Enns, The Moody Handbook of Theology, Moody Pub.
 Chicago, 2008, 140).

 Fittingly, Jesus’ statement that He could “do nothing by himself” must be understood in the context of His humanity – as the incarnate Christ.
-No, the Jews like Trinitarians, are not “drawing wrong conclusions,” its the Watchtower Society that is watering down this passage because it doesn’t support their belief.
+No, the Jews like Trinitarians, are not “drawing wrong conclusions,” rather, the Watchtower Society is watering down this passage because it doesn’t support their belief.

 3. “Equal With God”?
 (Phil.
 2:6)

-Interestingly, they conveniently ignore the 1st conclusion while they attack the 2nd in 3 paragraphs.
+Interestingly, they conveniently ignore the first conclusion while they attack the second in 3 paragraphs.
 This is a classic “shell” game where the real issue is buried with prose.
 Both conclusions are linked.
-In the 6 renderings of Phil.
-2:6 they quoted, the terms “form of God,” “divine nature” and “nature of God” are applied to Christ.
-Jesus had eternally existed as God.
-The Greek word for “form” is morphe which “includes the whole nature and essence of Deity” (Vine, An Expository of NT Words, 1940, “form”).

 Thus, the first conclusion is valid.
 Jesus Christ is equal with God in essence.
 He wasn’t archangel Michael or a demi-god in any way.